-No matter what type of routine medication you’re on, universally, humans sometimes forget to take our meds.
-Typically, if it’s under 12 hours from when you normally take your daily pill, you can still take it.
-However, if it’s been more than 12 hours from the normal time, it’s recommended that you wait for your next dose.
+We are people and sometimes forget to take our meds.The general rule of thumb is if it’s under 12 hours from when you normally take your PrEP, you can still take it, but if it’s been more than 12 hours from the normal time, just wait for your next dose.

 5. PrEP generally has few side effects, but they’re often easily managed.

 About 1 out of 10 people experience side effects including gas, bloating, softer/more frequent stools, or nausea.
 Often these are mild and generally go away after the first month on PrEP.
 Taking the pill with a snack/meal or at bedtime can help with side effects.